qoomon/aws-ec2-ssh-iam/README.md

   ```

   - Ensure AWS CLI is available on EC2 instance, if not prepand `pip install awscli` to Userdata Script
+  - Ensure IAM Instance Rolle has acces to IAM S3 Bucket (see above)
   - Configure Userdata Script

     - Set `IAM_BUCKET`, the S3 bucket name where principals are stored e.g. _'company-iam'_